elisska/devops-helpers/docker-engine/README.md

 ansible-galaxy install avinetworks.docker
 ```

 *NOTE:* this role will install Docker Engine on a Linux machine.
+Code can be found here: https://github.com/avinetworks/ansible-role-docker

 4. Run Ansible playbook to install Docker Engine on the created VM: